GMT watches – Enoksen Watch Company

 The result is that the date is correct, the time according to the 12-hour hand is 10pm local time, and the 24-hour hand points at 3am, which is the time in London where you just arrived from.

 Up until recently watches with a Traveller’s GMT movement onboard were priced at about £3,000 and upwards.
-That has changed recently with the introduction of the Miyota 9075, which is a brand new movement that has an adjustable 12-hour hand, making it a true Traveller's GMT.
+That has changed with the introduction of the Miyota 9075, which is a brand new movement that has an adjustable 12-hour hand, making it a true Traveller's GMT.

 The Caller GMT movement